GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics we need to know and believe, if we are to call ourselves Christians

 - 1 John 5:12-13 (We have eternal life through Jesus)

-It is only by faith (believing) in Christ we are saved.
-However, as evidence of faith, we strive for sanctification.
-This is our response to God’s Holiness.
+As evidence of our faith, we strive towards sanctification.
+It is our response to God’s Holiness.
 If we love Jesus, we will obey His commandments and so “Bear Fruit.”

 Process of sanctification